ecrc/bemfmm/README.md

 ## Tested Architectures ##

-Here is a list of the systems in which we ran BEMFMM: [Note: For additional information, please read the supplementary martial document of the SISC paper.]
+Here is a list of the systems in which we ran BEMFMM: [Note: For additional information, please read the supplementary martial document of the SISC paper (https://epubs.siam.org/doi/suppl/10.1137/18M1173599).]

 * Shaheen Supercomputer at KAUST -- Cray XC40
   * GNU Programming Environment -- GCC and GFORTRAN version 7.2.0